MetPX/sarracenia/docs/source/Reference/sr_post.7.rst

 all fixed fields: "pubtime, baseurl, relpath, sum, parts", and another field 'meta' could contain: atime, mtime, mode so there would be fewer named fields and save perhaps 40 bytes of overhead per notice.
-But all the changes increase complexity, make messages more involved to parse.
+But all the changes increase complexity, make notification messages more involved to parse.